Making Sustainability a Fashion Staple

 Fashion sustainability has been top of mind lately – and it is a situation that's likely to "take a village" to solve.
 While clothing manufacturers and other industry stakeholders may look for innovative ways to minimize their direct impact, consumers can help support sustainability by rethinking how they shop.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 Articles on this website were commissioned and approved by Marcus by Goldman Sachs®, but may not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
+Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.

 Connect with us on social media